matthew-tfs/mjcb.io/content/blog/00006-one-windows-kernel.md

 draft: false
 ---

-The [Windows Kernel Internals](https://techcommunity.microsoft.com/t5/Windows-Kernel-Internals/bg-p/WindowsKernelInternals) team posted a very interesting article about the architecture of the Windows Kernel and on it's ability to scale up from embedded IoT devices to servers running the Azure Datacentres.
+The [Windows Kernel Internals](https://techcommunity.microsoft.com/t5/Windows-Kernel-Internals/bg-p/WindowsKernelInternals) team posted a very interesting article about the architecture of the Windows Kernel and on its ability to scale up from embedded IoT devices to servers running the Azure Datacentres.

 ## Links ##